ngneat/reactive-forms/README.md

 ### `removeError()`

-A helper method to remove an error by key from the control.
+Remove an error by key from the control.

 ```ts
 import { FormGroup } from '@ngneat/reactive-forms';